AlgyJr/ios_guides/Navigation-Controller.md

 <a href="http://imgur.com/judIATc"><img src="http://i.imgur.com/judIATc.png" title="source: imgur.com" /></a>

 The navigation item with your view controller can also be edited directly in the storyboard.
-For example to add more buttons to the navigation item, you can simply drag buttons from the Object Library as we did in our storyboard example [above](#unwind-segues-and-passing-information-back-up-the-hierarchy).
+For example, to add more buttons to the navigation item, you can simply drag buttons from the Object Library as we did in our storyboard example [above](#unwind-segues-and-passing-information-back-up-the-hierarchy).